-Lemon flavoured desserts are my all-time favourite.
-Whether it’s a lemon flavoured cake, pie, or even a simple loaf, I’ll gladly choose that over anything chocolatey.
+Lemon flavored desserts are my all-time favorite.
+Whether it’s a lemon flavored cake, pie, or even a simple loaf, I’ll gladly choose that over anything chocolatey.

-There’s something about that sweet-tart flavour that is just mouthwatering, and this lemon curd recipe is no exception.
+There’s something about that sweet-tart flavor that is just mouthwatering, and this lemon curd recipe is no exception.
 I’ll happily eat this with a spoon!
 (And have).

 – Lemon juice (and zest)